Abdullamhd/Abdullamhd.github.io/content/automation/New Auto Ml/index.md

 ---

-title: "How tensorflow works "
+title: "This is how new Auto ML work "
-description: "this is how Tensorflow page works very well "
+description: "A tutorial for how AutoML wis work "
 keywords:
     - AI
     - Machine Learning
     - Data
+    - AutML
 draft: false

 ---